Learn Inbound Code of Conduct

 Our Learn Inbound events provide a relaxed environment where digital marketers can have fun, focus on learning, network safely and eat doughnuts in peace.
 And we’d love to keep it that way!
 That’s why we’ve created an explicit Code of Conduct to ensure that you (our awesome attendees) are aligned with our mission too.

 While we love to see you network, mingle and make new friends (after all, that’s what our events are all about!), we want to make sure that you do so respectfully.
 Every attendee, speaker and staff member deserves to have the best time possible – free from agro, discrimination or unwanted attention.
 All attendees, organisers, exhibitors and volunteers, are therefore, expected to adhere to the following Code of Conduct throughout the event.

 Our Code of Conduct (in a NutShell):

-Learn Inbound is dedicated to providing a harassment-free conference experience for everyone (regardless of gender, sexual orientation, disability, physical appearance, body size, race, age or religion).
-We do not tolerate harassment of conference attendees, speakers or staff members in any form.
+Learn Inbound is dedicated to providing a harassment-free conference and training experience for everyone (regardless of gender, sexual orientation, disability, physical appearance, body size, race, age or religion).
+We do not tolerate harassment of conference or training attendees, speakers or staff members in any form.